codebeat-nl/xtm1638/README.md

 ## Port configuration

 When using the class with direct port access on ATMEL AVR/MCU, you need to specify register port names of the same register port.
-At default the register is port PORTB (XTM_PORTB).
-If you want to use another port register, you must change the port option available at the included xtm1386.config.h file.
+At default the register port is **PORTB** *(XTM_PORTB)*.
+If you want to use another port register, you must change the port option available in the included xtm1386.config.h file.

 ```
 /* DEFINE A PORT TO USE (NOT REQUIRED WHEN COMPATIBLE MODE):